How Long Do Alternators Last Plus Maintenance Tips

 • Warning light on dashboard: Typically this light is shaped like a battery, or in some cases denoted “GEN” (for “generator”) or “ALT” (for “alternator”);

 • Dim headlights.
-This is because headlights and other parts that use electricity will not have enough “juice” to function like normal;
+This is because headlights and other parts that use electricity will not have enough “juice” to function normally;

 • Interior lights: the dashboard gradually dims while the car’s running;